Apratim08/Dropout-Neural-Networks-Analysis/README.md

 ## Purpose of the Project

 The primary goal is to explore the effects of varying the tunable hyperparameter 'p' (the probability of retaining a unit in the network) and the number of hidden layers, 'n'.
-By fixing the product of `p` and `n`, we can observe that the error magnitude for smaller values of `p` is reduced (Fig. 9a) compared to when the number of hidden layers is constant (Fig. 9b).
+By fixing the product of `p` and `n`, we can observe that the error magnitude for smaller values of `p` is reduced compared to when the number of hidden layers is constant, as highlighted in the [pdf report](https://github.com/Apratim08/Dropout-Neural-Networks-Analysis/blob/main/CS294_Final_Project.pdf).

 ## Problem Setting